BanceDev/alpine-pages/README.md

 }));
 ```

 In the HTML you first need to add your data to the scope.
-Then if you want to add any html that isnt in your page put that in first.
 Then to render the page just attach the x-page property to an html tag and it will fill in the inner html with your page.
 Since the page functions as a sort of template you can also make multiple instances of the page if you want by attaching the x-page attribute to multiple html tags within your data scope.

 ```html
 <div x-data="home">